Rabierre/fluent-plugin-redshift-auto/README.md

 + `redshift_tablename` (required) : table name to store data.

 + `redshift_schemaname` : schema name to store data.
 By default, this option is not set and find table without schema as your own search_path.

++ `make_auto_table` (optional, integer) : whether make tables automatically.
+If you set 1, this makes tables automatically else if you set 0, doesn't make.

++ `tag_table` (optional, integer) : whether table_name equals tag_name.
+If you set 1, it shows tag_name equals table_name, else if you set 0, it's not.

 + `file_type` : file format of the source data.  `csv`, `tsv`, `msgpack` or `json` are available.